adobe-rnd/franklin-site-status/README.md

 - `PAGESPEED_API_KEY`: Your Google PageSpeed Insights API key.
 - `GITHUB_CLIENT_ID`: Your Github App client id.
 - `GITHUB_CLIENT_SECRET`: Your Github App client secret.
-- `GITHUB_ORG`: The name of the Github organization whose repositories should be audited.
 - `USER_API_KEY`: A secret key used for authorizing API requests.
 - `ADMIN_API_KEY`: A secret key used for authorizing admin operations.